GLOSSARY

 Equilibrium by Design:

-The field of mechanism design goes back more than 60 years, but its tools and lessons have been especially useful in auction theory, market design, social choice theory, and now, blockchains/ crypto/ web3.
-As opposed to game theory which establishes the dimensions of a strategic interaction and then explores the most behaviorally plausible outcomes the field of mechanism design begins not with the game, but a desired outcome.
-Mechanism design aims to reverse-engineer a game of some form so that this desired outcome is an equilibrium.
+The field of mechanism design goes back more than 60 years, and but its tools have been especially useful in auction theory, market design, social choice theory ,and now in - blockchains, crypto & web3.
+As opposed to game theory which establishes the dimensions of a strategic interaction and then explores the most behaviorally plausible outcomes - the field of mechanism design begins not with the game but a desired outcome and it aimto reverse-engineer, a game - of some form - so that this desired outcome is an equilibrium.

 Hash: